canlang/IPIN2014_DummyLocalizer/README.md

 2.	_(Dummy App)_ Click the “listen” button.
 3.	_(Logging App)_ Click the “scan” button to find the measurement device to be paired.
 4.	_(Logging App)_ Select the device and click the “connect” button to pair with the device.
 The mac address of the selected device is presented on the top of the app.
 5.	_(Logging App)_ After the pairing is made, a button represents current key point is activated.
 Initially, dummy list of key point is provided.
-* _(Dummy App)_ When you click “send location” button, the measurement app should send an estimated location periodically.
-The most recent location log is presented on the top of the application.
+* _(Dummy App)_ When you click “send location” button, dummy app send location (.0, .0, 0) to logging app. ** However, the implemented measurement app should send an estimated location periodically at highest frequency.** The most recent location log is presented on the top of the application.

 ![demo1](https://cloud.githubusercontent.com/assets/420433/4610527/94f69848-52b0-11e4-8a34-7ec521328518.png)